Ucides cordatus: Habitat

 While it has been documented to eat animal remains, U. cordatus is primarily a herbivore.
 The diet of U. cordatus largely consists of mangrove litter (ie. leaves, bark, roots etc.).
-During the early months of its lifespan, the species feeds on polychaete worms and microorganisms found in the sediments.
-They purposely ingest sediments which they collect outside their burrows.
-It has been noted that U. cordatus prefers certain mangrove species.
-U. cordatus has been found to prefer Rhizophora mangle over Avicennia germinans, but the reasons for this preference is unknown.
+During the early months of its life, the species feeds on polychaete worms and microorganisms found in sediments.
+They purposely ingest sediments that they collect outside their burrows.
+It has been noted that U. cordatus prefers certain mangrove species; it has been found to prefer Rhizophora mangle over Avicennia germinans, but the reasons for this preference is unknown.